 Work began on a replacement for Old Kime Hut, on a site just to the south.

-In 2014 Kime III was completed and signed off, after the hut failed a council "code compliance" because the window flashings did not follow the specifications.
+In 2014 Kime III(approve sites) was completed and signed off, after the hut failed a council "code compliance" because the window flashings did not follow the specifications.

 Having no stove, it is still somewhat cold and damp.